w3c/window-management/EXPLAINER_initiating_multi_screen_experiences.md

-An eventual end-goal (that is not explored here) is to enable scripts to enter fullscreen on N screens and open M popup windows on M screens from a single user activation, where N and M are disjoint and potentially empty sets, as long as the site has the multi-screen `window-placement` permission.
+An eventual end-goal (that is not explored here) is to enable scripts to enter fullscreen on N screens and open M popup windows on M screens from a single user activation, where N and M are disjoint and potentially empty sets, as long as the site has the multi-screen `window-management` permission.

 ## Proposal

-Allow sites with the `window-placement` permission to [place fullscreen content on a specific screen](https://webscreens.github.io/window-placement/#usage-overview-place-fullscreen-content-on-a-specific-screen)
+Allow sites with the `window-management` permission to [place fullscreen content on a specific screen](https://webscreens.github.io/window-placement/#usage-overview-place-fullscreen-content-on-a-specific-screen)
 *and*
 [place a new popup window on a separate specific screen](https://webscreens.github.io/window-placement/#usage-overview-place-windows-on-a-specific-screen),